-Before you submit your settlement proposal to the federal government, make sure you understand the regulatory allowances for costs.
+Before you submit your termination for convenience settlement proposal to the federal government, make sure you understand the regulatory allowances for costs recoverable.

 Given the push from the administration, government contracting agencies are instituting termination for convenience actions to do away with unwanted contracts.
 Although there are statutory damages and costs associated with them, the government actually saves money in the long run.